SwaRRo/Vedic-Sanskrit/README.md

 This is our path.
 It is rigorous, profound, and respectful of the tradition.
 It treats the language not as a dead object of study, but as living, breathing *Vāk*.

-If you are ready and this path resonates with you, we shall begin with **Lesson 1.1: The Anatomy of Sound – *Uccāraṇasthāna***.